linkarkitektur/SpeckleLCA/CONTRIBUTING.md

 Before you dive in, make sure you're familiar with:

-- JavaScript and Vue3 (essential for frontend tweaks)
+- JavaScript and Vue3 (essential for frontend tweaks).
-- Firebase and Google Cloud Platform (for backend magic)
+- Firebase and Google Cloud Platform (for backend magic).
-- Vite for build optimization (so everything runs smooth)
+- Vite for build optimization (so everything runs smooth).
-- Git & GitHub (for all the version control shenanigans)
+- Git & GitHub (for all the version control shenanigans).

 ## Setting Up the Project Locally 🏠